bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^18^ He said, “What is God’s Kingdom like?
 To what shall I compare it? ^19^ It is like a grain of mustard seed which a man took and put in his own garden.
 It grew and became a large tree, and the birds of the sky live in its branches.”

-^20^ Again he said, “To what shall I compare God’s Kingdom? ^21^ It is like yeast, which a woman took and hid in three measures ^^ of flour, until it was all leavened.”
+^20^ Again he said, “To what shall I compare God’s Kingdom? ^21^ It is like yeast, which a woman took and hid in three measures ^a^ of flour, until it was all leavened.”
-^[13:21 literally, three sata.
+^a^[**13:21** literally, three sata.
 3 sata is about 39 litres or a bit more than a bushel.]

 ^22^ He went on his way through cities and villages, teaching, and travelling on to Jerusalem. ^23^ One said to him, “Lord, are they few who are saved?”